 What Are The Differences Between AWS Redshift Spectrum vs AWS Athena?

 While the thrust of this article is an AWS Redshift Spectrum vs Athena comparison, there can be some confusion with the difference between AWS Redshift Spectrum and AWS Redshift.
-Very briefly, Redshift is the storage layer/data warehouse, and Redshift Spectrum is an extension to Redshift that is a query engine.
+Very briefly, Redshift is the storage layer/data warehouse.
+Redshift Spectrum, on the other hand, is an extension to Redshift that is a query engine.

-Athena is Amazon’s standalone, serverless SQL query engine implementation of Presto that is used to query data stored on Amazon S3.
+Athena is Amazon’s standalone, serverless SQL query engine implementation of Presto.
+This is used to query data stored on Amazon S3.
 It is fully managed by Amazon, there is nothing to setup, manage or configure.
 This also means that the performance can be very inconsistent as you have no dedicated compute resources.

 Redshift Spectrum is an extension of Amazon Redshift.
 It is a serverless query engine that can query both AWS S3 data and tabular data in Redshift using SQL.
 This enables you to join data stored in external object stores with data stored in Redshift to perform more advanced queries.

 Key Features & Differences: Redshift vs Athena

 Athena and Redshift Spectrum offer similar functionality, namely, serverless query of S3 data using SQL.
 That makes them easy to manage.
 This also is more cost-effective as there is nothing to set up and you are only charged based on the amount of data scanned.
 S3 storage is significantly less expensive than a database on AWS for the same amount of data.